indianpoptart/Automator-Highest-Fan-Speed/README.md

 Automator-Highest-Fan-Speed
 ===========================

 ONLY FOR MAC laptops, this workflow turns on your fan to the highest it can go, while looping it for however long you want it to go.
-It requires SMCFanControl

 This workflow will require [SMCFanControl](http://www.macupdate.com/app/mac/23049/smcfancontrol)